rlan/convert-csv-schwab2pp/guide/README.md

 ![Click on "Next" button](img/060.png)

 9. Note that "Deposit" is chosen as the Cash Account and "Securities" as the Securities Account.
-These two names where entered in a previous step.
+These two names were entered in a previous step.
 Click on "Finish" button.

 ![Click on "Finish" button](img/070.png)